department-of-veterans-affairs/va.gov-team/products/education-careers/application/VRRAP/design/content-doc.md

 #### 1. Determine your eligibility

-**To be eligible for the Veteran Rapid Retraining Assistance Program (VRRAP), you must meet all the requirements below.**
+**To be eligible for the Veteran Rapid Retraining Assistance Program (VRRAP), you must meet all the requirements below:**

 * Be between ages 22-66;
 * Be unemployed as a result of the COVID-19 pandemic;